32 Small Garden Design Ideas to Maximize Space

 29. Add trees!

 Don’t be afraid of adding trees and plants with height to your small garden.
 Some of the best trees for small gardens include Japanese maples (acers), olive trees, and the flagpole cherry tree.
 These small trees can help to divide the space and give the illusion of a larger garden.
-Their canopy can shield the view of overlooking apartments or houses and also the tops of fences or walls, again hiding the size of a small garden.

 A small Japanese maple tree with variegated leaves in front of a pale grey fence.
 The leaves are green with contrasted cream edging, the younger leaves have light pink edges.